eudaemonic-one/Lifelong-Learning/Golang/Gin/Building Go Web Applications and Microservices Using Gin.md

   * Serve the article creation page at /article/create (HTTP GET request),
   * Process the submitted article at /article/create (HTTP POST request), and
   * Serve the article page at /article/view/:article_id (HTTP GET request).
 Take note of the :article_id part in this route.
 The : at the beginning indicates that this is a dynamic route.
 This means that :article_id can contain any value and Gin will make this value available in the route handler.

+## Rendering

+A web application can render a response in various formats like HTML, text, JSON, XML or other formats.
+API endpoints and microservices typically respond with data, commonly in JSON format but also in any other desired format.